davidski/VulnPryer/README.rst

 ------------

-Platforms: Unix host (Windows may work, on an experimental basis) Data store: MongoDB (tested with v3.4.1, v2 should also work)
+Platforms: Unix host (Windows may work, on an experimental basis) Data store: MongoDB (tested with v3.4.1)
 Interpreter: Python 2.7, 3.5, or 3.6

 Usage